m4gz/php-mvc-cms/README.md

 # PHP-MVC-CMS

-BEFORE USING CONFING URL OF WEBSITE AND SQL DB in config.php file.
+BEFORE USING CONFIG URL OF WEBSITE AND SQL DB in config.php file.

 Taken basic example from